BabyTravel UK Logo BabyTravel UK

 Vueling uses a flat fee structure for lap infants, but the flat fee varies considerably depending on the route.
 Short European hops can be as low as around €14.99, while longer or more popular routes can reach €154.99.
 Unlike percentage-based pricing (BA, KLM, TAP), you know the exact figure upfront — but that figure can be significant on certain routes.
 Always check the current fee for your specific booking on Vueling's website before committing.

-The minimum age to fly with Vueling is 7 days — one of the lower minimums among the airlines reviewed here, alongside BA and Jet2.
+The minimum age to fly with Vueling is 7 days, one of the lower minimums among the airlines reviewed here, alongside BA.
 Bring your baby's passport and birth certificate to the airport.
 If flying within the first few weeks, a letter from your GP or midwife confirming fitness to fly is strongly advisable as a precaution.

 Vueling operates a one infant per adult rule.
 Infants cannot be seated in exit rows.
 The infant must travel on the same itinerary as the accompanying adult.